 Probiotics have become superstars in the mainstream health world.
 You can find them in nearly every supermarket or health-related store.

 Who can take probiotics and when can you take them?
 What kind of probiotics can you take for what you’re dealing with?
+Can you drink alcohol while taking probiotics?
 And, most importantly, are probiotics safe?

-We’re going to answer these questions in the next few minutes.
+We’re going to answer these questions in our complete guide to understanding probiotics.

 Also, remember that “probiotics” is a term than includes all different sorts of helpful bacteria.
 Lactobacillus and Bifidobacterium are examples of this.
 These are two words you may see on the packaging of probiotics-rich foods.